murchandamus/bips/bip-update-process.md

 #### Auxiliary Files

 BIPs may include auxiliary files such as diagrams.
-Auxiliary files must be included in a subdirectory for that BIP named `bip-XXXX`, where "XXXX" is the BIP number.
+Auxiliary files must be included in a subdirectory for that BIP named `bip-XXXX`, where "XXXX" is the BIP number zero-padded to four digits.
 File names in the subdirectory do not need to adhere to a specific convention.

 ### BIP types

-* A **Specification BIP** defines a set of rules to enable a new feature or protocol change that affects the interoperability of applications using Bitcoin.
-The distinguishing feature of a Specification BIP is that it can be implemented, and applications using Bitcoin can be compliant with it.
-Specification BIPs must contain a specification section as well as contain or link to a reference implementation.
+* A **Specification BIP** defines a set of technical rules affecting the interoperability of implementations.
+The distinguishing feature of a Specification BIP is that it can be implemented, and implementations can be compliant with it.
+Specification BIPs should come with or refer to a reference implementation.
-* An **Informational BIP** describes a Bitcoin design issue, provides general guidelines, or other information to the Bitcoin community, but does not propose a new feature.
+* An **Informational BIP** describes a Bitcoin design issue, provides general guidelines, or other information to the Bitcoin community.
 * A **Process BIP** describes a process surrounding Bitcoin, or proposes a change to (or an event in) a process.
 Process BIPs are like Specification BIPs, but apply to areas other than the Bitcoin protocol itself.
 They may propose an implementation, but not to Bitcoin's codebase; they often require community consensus; unlike Informational BIPs, they are more than recommendations, and users are typically not free to ignore them.
 Examples include procedures, guidelines, and changes to the decision-making process.
-Any meta-BIP is also considered a Process BIP.

 ## Workflow